William Penn: Persecutions and imprisonments

 Despite heavy pressure from Howel to convict Penn, the jury returned a verdict of "not guilty".
 When invited by the Recorder to reconsider their verdict and to select a new foreman, they refused and were sent to a cell over several nights to mull over their decision.
 The Lord Mayor of London, Sir Samuel Starling, also on the bench, then told the jury, "You shall go together and bring in another verdict, or you shall starve", and not only had Penn sent to jail in Newgate Prison (on a charge of contempt of court for refusing to remove his hat), but the full jury followed him, and they were additionally fined the equivalent of a year's wages each.
 The members of the jury, fighting their case from prison in what became known as Bushel's Case, managed to win the right for all English juries to be free from the control of judges.
 This case was one of the more important trials that shaped the concept of jury nullification and was a victory for the use of the writ of habeas corpus as a means of freeing those unlawfully detained.

 With his father dying, Penn wanted to see him one more time and patch up their differences.
 But he urged his father not to pay his fine and free him, "I entreat thee not to purchase my liberty."
 But the Admiral refused to let the opportunity pass and he paid the fine, releasing his son.

 His father had gained respect for his son's integrity and courage and told him, "Let nothing in this world tempt you to wrong your conscience."
 The Admiral also knew that after his death young Penn would become more vulnerable in his pursuit of justice.
 In an act which not only secured his son's protection but also set the conditions for the founding of Pennsylvania, the Admiral wrote to the Duke of York, the heir to the throne.

 The Duke and the King, in return for the Admiral's lifetime of service to the Crown, promised to protect young Penn and make him a royal counsellor.

 Penn inherited a large fortune, but found himself in jail again for six months.
 In April 1672, after being released, he married Gulielma Springett following a four-year engagement filled with frequent separations.
 Penn remained close to home but continued writing his tracts, espousing religious tolerance and railing against discriminatory laws.
-A minor split developed in the Quaker community between those who favoured Penn's analytical formulations and those who preferred Fox's simple precepts.
+A minor split developed in the Quaker community between those who favored Penn's analytical formulations and those who preferred Fox's simple precepts.
 But the persecution of Quakers had accelerated and the differences were overridden; Penn again resumed missionary work in Holland and Germany.